digital-asset/daml/daml-lf/spec/transaction.rst

 This table lists every version of this specification in ascending order (oldest first).

-Support for transaction versions 1 to 13 was dropped on 2023-10-13 This breaking change does not impact ledgers created with Canton 2.0.0 or later.
+Support for transaction versions 13 or older was dropped on 2023-10-13 This breaking change does not impact ledgers created with Canton 2.0.0 or later.